eseglem/pycql2/README.md

 - Timestamps always contain decimal seconds out to 6 decimal places even when 0: `.000000`.
 It uses `strftime` with `%f` currently.
 Logic may be added later to adjust this.
 - Floats ending in `.0` will include the `.0` in the text.
 Where other libraries such as `shapely` will not include them in WKT.

+The `cql2-text` spec was not strictly followed for WKT.
+Some tweaks were made to increase it is compatible with `geojson-pydantic`, as well as accept the WKT output.
+- Added optional `Z` to each geometry.
+It doesn't enforce 2d / 3d, just allows the character to be there.
+- LineString coordinates require a minimum of 2 coordinates.
+- Added 'Linear Ring' for use in Polygons with a minimum of 4 coordinates.
+It doesn't enforce the ring being closed, just that it has enough coordinates to be one.

+There are a few other things which **may** be issues with the spec but haven't been addressed yet.
+- `spatial_literal` includes `geometry_collection` and `bbox`, and `geometry_collection` allows for all `spatial_literal` within it.
+But `bbox` does not seem to be a part of WKT.
+And at least within GeoJSON, nested `GeometryCollection` "SHOULD be avoided".
+This would mean the `cql2-text -> cql2-json` conversion would break where `geojson-pydantic` doesn't accept these cases.
+- Does not allow for `EMPTY` geometries.

 ---

 The tests have been created to exercise various parts of the parsers, and are not meant to serve as realistic examples.
 Parts like geometries may not make sense but are valid per the specs.